H4HWV2011/msjarvis-public-docs/thesis/02-ms-allis-gbim.md

 ---

-## 2.12 The `jarvis-gbim-query-router` Service — Fully Operational, April 23, 2026
+## 2.12 The `allis-gbim-query-router` Service — Fully Operational, April 23, 2026

-The `jarvis-gbim-query-router` is the GBIM entrypoint for all structured landowner and spatial GBIM queries.
+The `allis-gbim-query-router` is the GBIM entrypoint for all structured landowner and spatial GBIM queries.
 It is the only service in the Ms. Allis stack whose exclusive purpose is routing natural-language ownership queries to deterministic SQL results over the verified GBIM parcel corpus.

 > **Note on naming:** The container is `allis-gbim-query-router` — the `allis-` prefix
 > is retained in the production stack.
 The public-facing system name is **Ms. Allis**.